caglar-s/CS50P/README.md

 # CS50P
-CS50's Introduction to Programming with Python Coursework
+This repository contains the problem sets for CS50's Introduction to Programming with Python course